EraOfCoding/HiChat/README.md

 https://hichat-wastaken.netlify.app/

 It took me few days to make it.
-If you have any suugestions please contact me.
+If you have any suggestions please contact me.

 ## Getting Started with Create React App